bright/new-www/content/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and gradle.md

 ---
 CI/CD process is the backbone of every good performing team.
 It facilitates the development, testing, and deploying of an app.

-Let’s precisely define our targets:
+Let’s define behaviour of our CI/CD pipeline:

-Our app is built and tested with every commit pushed to our repo.
-For commits on the master branch, the app is deployed to the stage environment on AWS (after the successful build and test phase).  \
+* the app is built and tested with every commit pushed to the repo
+* the app is deployed to the stage environment for commits pushed to the master branch (after the successful build and test phase)
-Every pipeline on the master branch has an option to deploy the app to the production environment.
+* every pipeline on the master branch has an option to deploy the app to the production environment

 Deploy will consist with: